Hargreaves Lansdown vs AJ Bell: what’s the difference?

 Summary:

-- Hargreaves Lansdown (HL) offers wider choice and guidance, while AJ Bell focuses on low fees.
+- Hargreaves Lansdown offers a wider investment choice and guidance, while AJ Bell focuses on low fees.

-- HL is more suited for beginners, while AJ Bell is ideal for experienced DIY investors.
+- Hargreaves Lansdown is more suited for beginners, while AJ Bell is ideal for experienced DIY investors.

 What is the difference between Hargreaves Lansdown and AJ Bell?

-- Hargreaves Lansdown offers a broad range of investment options and guidance tools aimed at a range of investors, including those starting out and experienced investors.
+Hargreaves Lansdown offers a broad range of investment options and guidance tools aimed at a range of investors, including those starting out and more experienced investors.

-So HL provides more support while AJ Bell offers a more stripped-back service at a lower cost.
+So Hargreaves Lansdown provides more support, while AJ Bell offers a more stripped-back service at a lower cost.

 In short:

-- Hargreaves Lansdown: It offers more guidance but higher fees.
+- Hargreaves Lansdown offers more guidance but higher fees.

-- AJ Bell: You benefit from lower fees but have less guidance.
+- AJ Bell offers lower fees but has less guidance.

 Hargreaves Lansdown vs AJ Bell: how do the fees compare?

-Pricing is a key consideration when comparing platforms as fees can eat into your returns
+Pricing is a key consideration when comparing investment platforms as fees can eat into your returns

 Here is how the fees stack up: